 - As such, you cash in your gains by offloading the futures

 - Your futures contract consists of 1,000 barrels of oil, so you made a total profit of $7,000 ($7 x 1,000)

 The above example illustrates how the UK futures trading scene gives you the opportunity to profit from falling markets.

 Futures Trading UK: Supported Asset Classes

-Futures trading allows you to access heaps of financial markets.
+Futures trading allows you to access lots of financial markets.

-Stock futures offer investors a more supplicated way to trade equities.
-This is because you can go both long and short on your chosen market, as well as benefit from leverager facilities.
+Stock futures offer investors another way to trade equities.
+This is because you can go both long and short on your chosen market, as well as benefit from leverage facilities.

 In most cases, financial institutions will only offer future markets on major stocks.
 In the UK, this would consist of leading FTSE 100 players like BP, Unilever, and Diageo.

 If you’re interested in trading futures on US stocks, you’ll have access to a much broader number of markets.
 In the tech space, for example, this would include markets on Facebook, IBM, Amazon, and Apple.